-Level of Service Measurements and Targets Council's intended Level of Service is to: Make decisions that are robust, fair, timely, legally compliant and address critical issues, and that are communicated to the community.
-Performance measure On-time completion of, or substantially undertaken annual plan actions How we will measure Record through Council's quarterly Statement of Service Performance 2022/23 results: • Annual plan actions - 75%.
-Years 1-3 90% - Annual plan actions.
-Year 4-10 30 % - Allitual platt actions.
-Performance measure Completion of capital programme How we will measure Record through Council's quarterly Statement of Service Performance 2022/23 results: • Achievement of planned capital programme - 67%.
-Years 1-3 95% planned capital programme Year 4-10 85% - planned capital programme.
-Performance measure Māori responsiveness framework How we will measure Satisfaction ratings from each member of Te Roopuu Ahi Kaa about the effectiveness of each framework outcome area. • Governance and relationships. • Culture and identity. • Prosperity and well-being. • Resources and infrastructure.
-2022/23 results: • Governance and relationships - 80%. • Culture and identity - 60%. • Prosperity and well-being - 60%. • Resources and infrastructure - 60%.
+Level of Service Measurements and Targets Council's intended Level of Service is to: Make decisions that are robust, fair, timely, legally compliant and address critical issues, and that are communicated to the community Performance measure On-time completion of, or substantially undertaken annual plan actions How we will measure Record through Council's quarterly Statement of Service Performance 2022/23 results: • Annual plan actions - 75% Years 1-3 90% - Annual plan actions Year 4-10 90% - Annual plan actions Performance measure Completion of capital programme How we will measure Record through Council's quarterly Statement of Service Performance 2022/23 results: • Achievement of planned capital programme - 67% Years 1-3 85% - planned capital programme Year 4-10 Performance measure Māori responsiveness framework How we will measure Satisfaction ratings from each member of Te Roopuu Ahi Kaa about the effectiveness of each framework outcome area. • Governance and relationships • Culture and identity • Prosperity and well-being • Resources and infrastructure 2022/23 results: • Governance and relationships - 80% • Culture and identity - 60% • Prosperity and well-being - 60% • Resources and infrastructure - 60%

-Level of Service Measurements and Targets Years 1-3 0% or more overall satisfaction.
-Year 4-10 60 /0 OF THORE OVER All Satisfaction.
-Councils Intended Level of Service is to: Provide a high customer experience that satisfies the needs of the community.
+Level of Service Measurements and Targets Years 1-3 80% or more overall satisfaction Year 4-10 Councils Intended Level of Service is to: Provide a high customer experience that satisfies the needs of the community.
 Performance measure (new) Customer views of their experience (both the customer service and service provided) with Council.
 How we will measure HappyOrNot Customer Surveys.
-2022/23 results: 4,459 responses.
-85% Very Happy across all units.
-Years 1-3 Number of responses: 4,000 or above.
-Customer Satisfaction Index (provided via the HappyOrNot system): Year 4-10 Improvement on the previous year.
+2022/23 results: Years 1-3 Number of responses: 4,000 or above Customer Satisfaction Index (provided via the HappyOrNot system): Year 4-10 • Improvement on the previous year

 Levels of Service - 2023/24 Annual Plan Levels of Service - 2024/34 Long Term Plan Reasons for change Community Leadership Provide a high customer experience that satisfies the needs of the community.
-Modified.
-The target has increased from 500 responses to 4,000 responses to better reflect the number of responses Council has been receiving per year since the system was implemented.
+Modified The target has increased from 500 responses to 4,000 responses to better reflect the number of responses Council has been receiving per year since the system was implemented.
 Identify and promote opportunities for economic development in the district.
-Removed.
-The measure has been removed as this activity does not represent a major aspect of this group of activities.
+Removed The measure has been removed as this activity does not represent a major aspect of this group of activities.